sse-secure-systems/connaisseur/docs/basics.md

 All configuration is done in the `helm/values.yaml`.
 The configuration of features is only described in the [corresponding section](features/README.md).
+Any configuration of the actual application is done below the `application` key, so when below we write `validators`, this actually corresponds to the `application.validators` key in the `helm/values.yaml`.

 ### Validators